pykeio/diffusers/README.md

 $ cargo run --example stable-diffusion-interactive --features ort-cuda -- ~/path/to/stable-diffusion/
 ```

-See [`examples/`](https://github.com/pykeio/diffusers/tree/main/examples) for more examples and [the docs](https://docs.rs/pyke-diffusers) for more detailed information..
+See [`examples/`](https://github.com/pykeio/diffusers/tree/main/examples) for more examples and [the docs](https://docs.rs/pyke-diffusers) for more detailed information.

 ### Converting models
 pyke Diffusers currently supports Stable Diffusion v1, v2, and its derivatives.